 Our journey with IOE started many years ago.
 Dylan, who has Down Syndrome, was four and Harri was two.
 They are now 18 and 16!
 We had heard about a camp that allowed for families to get together for a weekend away.
-There were staff and volunteers to help the family over the weekend to rest, recoup and form friendships within the disability community - and that we would also get the opportunity to enjoy a giggle or two.
+There were staff and volunteers to help families over the weekend so they could rest, recoup and form friendships within the disability community - and maybe also get the opportunity to enjoy a giggle or two.